 - Shakespeare would later re-use this trope in Julius Caesar.
 Cassius dramatically escalates an argument with Brutus by throwing open his toga, presenting a dagger, and taunting Brutus to kill him, just as he had killed Caesar.

 - In the original text of Richard III the stage directions explicitly say Richard "layes his brest open" [sic] - that is, he opens his shirt/jerkin for Anne to run him through with his sword, which he has given her for the express purpose after she says she wants to see him dead.
 (In the 1995 film adaptation of the scene, the title character does this after giving her a dagger.)
 Unfortunately for a lot of people (her included), she doesn't go through with it.

-- In the Disney version of Ferdinand the Bull, the matador wants Ferdinand to fight him, and opens his shirt to dare him to gore him.
-Then Ferdinand sees the flower tattoo on the matador's chest and licks it.
+- Ferdinand the Bull: When the outraged matador tries to incite the flower-sniffing Ferdinand into fighting him, he opens his shirt and shouts "Give it to me!".
+Ferdinand then sees the flower tattoo on the his chest and licks it.

-- In The Ren & Stimpy Show episode "Stimpy's Fan Club", Ren is so distraught at disappointing Stimpy that he tears open his fur and hands Stimpy a dagger for him to stab him in the chest.
+- The Ren & Stimpy Show: In "Stimpy's Fan Club", Ren is so distraught at disappointing Stimpy that he tears open his fur and hands Stimpy a (rubber) dagger for him to stab him in the chest.